gh0stless/AIASS-Mono-VST/README.md

 # AIASS Mono VST

-... is a quick an dirty VST-Plugin for use with SidBlaster-USB, made by Juce Framework.
+... is a quick and dirty VST-Plugin for use with SidBlaster-USB, made by Juce Framework.

 I hope that the source code can be a basis to create more VST plugins for the SidBlaster-USB.